 Many states, including California, have two separate charges related to DUI.
 One charge is for having a BAC higher than 0.08 percent -- or, generally, exceeding the limit for alcohol metabolites -- and the other pertains to other evidence of impairment.
 In other words, you can be charged with a DUI in California for showing clear signs of impairment (regardless of BAC or metabolite content), having a BAC higher than 0.08 percent (or a detectable amount of drugs), or both.
 While there is no immediate breath test for drugs other than alcohol, either blood or urine may be used to screen for most drugs.

-If you are determined to exceed a certain level of drug metabolites, a DUI charge may be leveled against you regardless of whether you were actually impaired at the time.
+If you're driving while exceeding a certain level of drug metabolites, a DUI charge may be leveled against you regardless of whether you were actually impaired at the time.
 But there are ways to defend against these types of charges, including the integrity of the metabolite test itself.
-Get a head start today by having a defense attorney evaluate your case at absolutely no charge.
+Get professional help today from an experienced, local DUI lawyer.